jonaslu/ain/README.md

 # Important concepts
 * Templates: Files containing what, how and where to make the API call.
 By convention has the file suffix `.ain`.
 * Sections: Label in a file grouping the API parameters.
-* Environment variables: Enables variables in a template file.
+* Variables: Things that vary as inputs in a template file.
 * Executables: Enables using the output of a command in a template file.
 * Backends: The thing that makes the API call ([curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/)).
 * Fatals: Error in parsing the template files (it's your fault).